CPAN-Security/security.metacpan.org/docs/cpan-author-guide.md

 ## Share your security metadata

 * Add a [security.txt](https://securitytxt.org/) file to your project website
-* Add a [security policy](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository#adding-a-security-policy-to-your-repository) to your github project
+* Add a [security policy](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository#adding-a-security-policy-to-your-repository) to your Github project

 ## Add security tests to your code